 If you're feeling snowed under with the amount of reading you have to do, check out these tips on managing your reading.

 University is a great place to make friends and extend your network of contacts.
-Here are some things you could consider.
+See the many ways you can get involved and start connecting with others on our stay connected site.